-While learners don't have to achieve the other units in any particular order it's worth noting that the content in mandatory Units 1 and 2 underpins the learning in other units.
+While learners don't have to achieve the other units in any particular order it's worth noting that the content in mandatory Unit 1 underpins the learning in other units.
+This provides opportunities for synoptic assessment and enhancing the applied nature of the qualification.